-- One-week campers campers should bring enough clothes for the week, as they will not be able to do laundry. - Two-week campers campers can choose to have their laundry done by a third-party vendor over the course of the weekend for a \$24 fee which will be deducted from their store account.
-Campers will be given a mesh bag at the end of the first week to put their clothes and towels (not bedding) to be laundered.
-Please make sure that each item is labeled with their full name to prevent any clothing mix-ups.
+- One-week campers campers should bring enough clothes for the week, as they will not be able to do laundry. - Two-week campers campers can choose to have their laundry done by a third-party vendor over the course of the weekend for a \$29 fee which will be deducted from their store account.
+Yes, Campers will be given a mesh bag at the end of the first week to put their clothes and towels (not bedding) to be laundered.
 If you prefer not to use the laundry service, make sure to bring enough clothes for the entire session.